SouravGanesh/Healthcare-Analytics-Tableau/README.md

 - Age to receive shot is 6 months or older.

 ### SQL Queries
-Refer to 'Table Queries - DQL' for efficient SQL queries to meet the business requirements.
+Refer to `Table Queries - DQL`  for efficient SQL queries to meet the business requirements.

 ### Tableau Visualization
 1. Download the filtered data from query output.